RACHEL MARTIN, HOST:

 SHEIDLOWER: Well, I do think that that's a big improvement from not printing it at all.
 But I think that that's not really the right answer, either, because despite claims to the contrary, people who are reading the news are adults.
 And children are taught that it's appropriate to use language this way at this time, and this way at another time.
 So even if there were children reading these things, no one is being protected by not saying what someone actually said.

 MARTIN: Do you think what is considered acceptable language in public has changed?

-SHEIDLOWER: Its changed quite a bit in recent years, in recent decades.
+SHEIDLOWER: It's changed quite a bit in recent years, in recent decades.
 And that's one reason why this problem comes up more and more.
 In the past, things like this would never happen because people wouldn't ever say these things publicly.
-The media needs to report on what's happening in the world, and if our world is becoming more profane, then you need - the media need to reflect that.
-And that's a separate argument for whether this is good or bad.
+The media needs to report on what's happening in the world.
+And if our world is becoming more profane, then you need - the media need to reflect that.
+And that's a separate argument from whether this is good or bad.
 I mean, all the time, people say, well, I don't like the fact that people are using these words more and more.

 But nonetheless, it is part of our world.
 And no one says, well, I really don't like the fact that there is all this war going on.
 We should stop talking about it because it makes me uncomfortable.
 But at the same time, we say this about language.
 Let's write around it.
 Let's not say exactly what we're talking about because it makes me uncomfortable.

 MARTIN: Jesse Sheidlower is the president of the American Dialect Society, and the author of "The F-Word."
 He joined us from our studios in New York.
 Jesse, thanks so much.

 SHEIDLOWER: Thank you.
 Transcript provided by NPR, Copyright NPR.